 For school going children, limited knowledge of good personal hygiene and poor hygiene practices also contribute to ill health and increased absenteeism.
 Lack of sufficient and gender appropriate sanitation facilities also has significant impact on attendance and retention rates of female students in particular, who are constrained from going to school during their menstruation and may ultimately drop out completely as a result.

 A number of PBOs have been working to ensure adequate and appropriate provision of Water, Sanitation and Hygiene (WASH) facilities and hygiene promotion activities in schools.
 Particular attention is being given to supporting rainwater harvesting and the development of latrines and hand washing facilities ensuring they are separate for boys and girls.
+Even then, most schools and health facilities still have insufficient or dilapidated water and sanitation facilities.
 Hygiene promotion, through talking walls and the development of school health clubs, has also been undertaken.
 Where WASH facilities have been provided, school management have reported an improvement in enrolment, retention rates and performance.
 In some schools, the availability of a water source has also proved an asset to the surrounding community giving them increased access to proximal and reliable water sources.
 Additional spin-off effects have included the potential for schools to generate income by selling water while the availability of water and sanitation facilities makes them attractive for workshops over the holiday season.

 2.6 Water for Livestock